Convergence of fixed-point continuation algorithms for matrix rank minimization: Iterative Hard Thresholding

 As previously mentioned, IHT is closely related to an algorithm proposed by Blumensath and Davies \cite{Blumensath-Davies-2009} for compressed sensing.
 Their algorithm for solving \eqref{compressed-sensing-L0} performs the following iterative scheme:

-\bea \left\{\ba{l}y^{k+1}=x^k-\tau g(x^k)\\x^{k+1}=H_{r}(y^{k+1}),\ea\right.\eea where $g(x^k)=A^\top(Ax^k-b)$, $H_r(y)$ is the hard thresholding operator that sets all but the largest (in magnitude) $r$ elements of $y$ to zero.
-Clearly, IHT for matrix rank minimization and compressed sensing are the same except that the shrinkage operator in the matrix case is applied to the singular values while in the compressed sensing case it is applied to the solution vector.
+\bea \left\{\ba{l}y^{k+1}=x^k-\tau A^\top(Ax^k-b) \\x^{k+1}=H_{r}(y^{k+1}),\ea\right.\eea where $H_r(y)$ is the hard thresholding operator that sets all but the largest (in magnitude) $r$ elements of $y$ to zero.
+Clearly, IHT for matrix rank minimization and compressed sensing are the same except that the shrinkage operator in the matrix case is applied to the singular values, while in the compressed sensing case it is applied to the solution vector.

 To prove the convergence/recoverability properties of IHT for matrix rank minimization, we need the following lemma.

 \begin{lemma} Suppose $X:=R_r(Y)$ is the best rank-$r$ approximation to the matrix $Y$, and $\Gamma$ is an SVD basis of $X$.
 Then for any rank-$r$ matrix $X_r$ and SVD basis $\Gamma_r$ of $X_r$, we have \bea \|P_BX-P_BY\|_F\leq \|P_BX_r-P_BY\|_F,\eea where $B$ is any orthonormal set of matrices satisfying $\myspan(\Gamma\cup\Gamma_r)\subseteq\myspan(B)$. \end{lemma} \begin{proof} Since $X$ is the best rank-$r$ approximation to $Y$ and $rank(X_r)=r$, $\|X-Y\|_F\leq \|X_r-Y\|_F.$ Hence,